Libensemble/libensemble/docs/platforms/platforms_index.rst

 Overriding Auto-detection
 -------------------------

-libEnsemble automatically detects system information.
+libEnsemble can automatically detect system information.
 This includes resource information, such as available nodes and the number of cores on the node, and information about available MPI runners.

 System detection for resources can be overriden using the :ref:`resource_info<resource_info>` libE_specs option.

-When using the MPI Executor it is possible to override the detected information using the `custom_info` argument.
+When using the MPI Executor, it is possible to override the detected information using the `custom_info` argument.
 See the :doc:`MPI Executor<../executor/mpi_executor>` for more.

 Instructions for Specific Platforms